 In addition to tailoring my technique to fit the individual plastic surgery patient, from my experience as a board-certified plastic surgeon I also have a few priorities that are constant for everyone.
 One priority is patient safety.
 I tend to be conservative with my reduction of eyelid skin so that my patients are able to close their eyes properly after surgery.
 Additionally, I am very cautious with patients who have a history of dry eyes or other eye problems, and these patients are referred to an ophthalmologist (eye doctor) before surgery to make sure they are good candidates for eyelid surgery.
 Finally, I always strive to obtain a natural, aesthetically pleasing result.
 I have found that a refined, subtle rejuvenation of the eyelids and brow produces the most appealing end result for my patients.

 If you are interested in learning more about what to expect during the recovery process following blepharoplasty, I encourage you to read cosmetic surgery FAQs (frequently asked questions) about post-operative issues such as care for incisions, time away from work, and ability to engage in exercise and other activities.

-Click here to receive a cosmetic consultation, or call (480) 423-1973 to schedule a consultation with board-certified plastic surgeon Dr. Robert Cohen.
-He will be happy to answer any questions you may have about blepharoplasty.
-Dr. Cohen welcomes patients from all over Arizona, as well as other states and countries.
-Dr. Cohen's facility serves Scottsdale, Phoenix and Paradise Valley.
+Click here to receive a cosmetic consultation, or call (480) 423-1973 to schedule a consultation with board-certified plastic surgeon Dr. Robert Cohen or Dr. Steven Sigalove.
+Your surgeon will be happy to answer any questions you may have about eyelid surgery.
+Dr. Cohen and Dr. Sigalove welcome patients from all over Arizona, as well as other states and countries.
+Their facility serves Scottsdale, Phoenix and Paradise Valley.